MosesBomera/Machine-Learning-Journal/README.md

 # Machine-Learning-Journal
-Contains my solutions to the Machine Learning Exercises in book, Hands-On Machine Learning with Scikit-Learn and TensorFlow by Aurélien Géron
+This repository contains my solutions (chapter per chapter) to the Machine Learning exercises in book, Hands-On Machine Learning with Scikit-Learn and TensorFlow by Aurélien Géron.
+It is also a story of my personal study of the concepts of machine learning and deep learning.